 DynamoDB Threat Scenario

-Imagine your entire AWS infrastructure, including your DynamoDB tables, is defined and set up via AWS Cloudformation (btw, make sure to read why I hate Cloudformation) or even worse by hand.
+Imagine your entire AWS infrastructure, including your DynamoDB tables, is defined and set up via AWS Cloudformation (btw, make sure to read why Cloudformation sucks) or even worse by hand.
 Further imagine you actually use your tables to store more or less important data.
 And finally imagine someone deleting your tables and/ or stacks by accident or your software behaving somehow unexpected, dropping tables.
 See?!
 DynamoDB does not ship with built-in backup and recovery implementations, so we had to set up our own protective strategy.

 The solution we came up with basically orchestrates AWS DynamoDB with Datapipelines, S3 and Amazons Lambdas to establish not just a daily backup mechanism but also to allow simple staging (production to testing environment) and recovery possibilities.
 This is how it works: